If you want to know all there is to know about epilation, there’s no easier and better way than talking about epilators pros and cons.

 The fact that the results are pretty long lasting, as compared to shaving, is their biggest advantage.

 If you find that beauty salon waxing is too expensive for your budget and if you can’t manage to wax at home (unfortunately I couldn’t) but you want something that lasts as much as waxing. then you can try an epilator.

 Take one for a ride and see if it’s something you see yourself doing in the future.

-Their price can be as low as $30 so that’s amazingly cheap, an example for such an affordable epilator being the Philips Satinelle HP6401.
+Their price can be as low as $30 so that’s amazingly cheap, like the pretty incredible Philips Satinelle HP6401.

-The top models cost around $100, like it’s the case with the Braun Silk Epil 7681.
+Top models cost around $100, like it’s the case with the Braun Silk Epil 7 and 9 series.

 The counterargument would be that it’s only an illusion because if I were to let my hairs grow for a few months, I would notice that the hairs are still as thick as before and as many as before using an epilator.

 It might be so and from a rational point of view it sounds quite true, like it is the case with the fact that shaving doesn’t make hair grow back thicker/darker.

 That’s a myth, it’s just our impression that shaving makes the hairs grow back thicker and darker.

 I believed this myth to be true for a very long time, until I started reading on the subject.